 Holi is known around the world as a joyful, chaotic and colorful celebration of springtime in India.
-In response to Stravinsky’s own famously chaotic work about springtime, pianist and composer, Vijay Iyer, and filmmaker/ collaborator, Prashant Bhargava, were intrigued by the possible connection with Holi.
+In response to Stravinsky’s own famously chaotic work about springtime, pianist and composer, Vijay Iyer, and filmmaker/ collaborator, the late Prashant Bhargava, were intrigued by the possible connection with Holi.
 This festival provides an occasion to reconsider the aspects of ritual and transformation represented in Le Sacré du Printemps.

 photo: Craig Marsden/ Prashant Bhargava